ibm-cloud-docs/openshift/openshift_app_deploy.md

     <tr>
     <td>Application Console</td>
     <td>Dropdown menu in the **OpenShift Container Platform** menu bar.</td>
-    <td>For each project that you have access to, you can manage your OpenShift resources such aspods, services, routes, builds, images or persistent volume claims.
-You can also view and analyze logs for theseresources, or add services from the catalog to the project.
+    <td>For each project that you have access to, you can manage your OpenShift resources such as pods, services, routes, builds, images or persistent volume claims.
+You can also view and analyze logs for these resources, or add services from the catalog to the project.
 For more information, see the [OpenShift Web Console Walkthrough](https:/docs.openshift.com/container-platform/3.11getting_started/developers_console.html){: external} in the OpenShift documentation.</td>
     </tr>
     <tr>
     <td>Cluster Console</td>
     <td>Dropdown menu in the **OpenShift Container Platform** menu bar.</td>
     <td>For cluster-wide administrators across all the projects in the cluster, you can manage projects, service accounts,RBAC roles, role bindings, and resource quotas.
-You can also see the status and events for resources within the clusterin a combined view.
+You can also see the status and events for resources within the cluster in a combined view.
 For more information, see the [OpenShift Web Console Walkthrough](https:/docs.openshift.com/container-platform/3.11getting_started/developers_console.html){: external} in the OpenShift documentation.</td>
     </tr>
     </tbody>
     </table><p></p>